Sacks Scholars

 - At home: Use around the Shabbat table, for parent-child learning, or weekly challenges.

-- For personal growth: Journal, set goals, or reflect on a card’s message during quiet moments.
+- For personal growth: Journal, set goals, or reflect on a card’s message privately.

-There’s also a second card pack based on Rabbi Sacks’ commentaries in the new Chumash, and great for learning Parshat Hashavua or studying the Torah at any time!
+There’s now a new second pack, based on Rabbi Sacks’ Chumash commentaries and great for learning Parshat Hashavua or studying the Torah at any time!
 Cards and Conversation packs are currently being offered to educators and youth leaders.
-We hope to make them more widely available in the future.

 For more information or to invite a Sacks Scholar to your school or community, please contact Rabbi Jeremy Bruce.
 Many of our speakers also have full profiles listed on our Sacks Speakers page.